egovernment/egovernment.github.io/_how-to/part-a/101-change-the-name-of-a-service.markdown

 done: 'yes'
 ---

-1. Open file `view/user.js`
+1. Open file `view/user.js`.
-2. Identify `exports._servicesBoxList` block (it's responsible for "Available Services" list)
+2. Identify `exports._servicesBoxList` block (it's responsible for "Available Services" list).
 3. Find name of service which should be changed and update it.

 ---